Offered by: College of Engineering, Industrial and Manufacturing Engineering

 Admission to the Program

-A minimum of 31 semester units of course work is needed.
-This should include at least 12 units of graduate business administration (GBA) courses, and a minimum of 12 semester units of engineering graduate (EGR/EMT) courses.
-A maximum of 6 semester units at the 4000 level may be accepted for graduate EGR/EMT or GBA courses.
-The program of study includes at least 24 semester units of core courses and 2-4 semester units of electives, and an Independent Study with a Report.
+A minimum of 30 semester units of course work is needed.
+A maximum of 6 semester units at the 4000 level may be accepted for graduate EGR/EMT courses.
+The program of study includes 24 semester units of EMT major required courses and 3 semester units of EMT electives, and 3 semester units of Independent Study/Thesis with a Report.
 A grade point average of 3.0 or better must be maintained.
-During the first quarter each student will develop a program of study approved by Graduate Studies Committee.
-A total of 6 semester units of transfer, Extended University or units petitioned for graduate study, or any combination of 6 units may be included in a Master's contract.
+A total of 6 semester units of transfer, College of Professional and Global Education or units petitioned for graduate study, or any combination of 6 units may be included in a Master’s contract.
 The stipulated time limit of 7 years applies to all of the above.

 Admission to the program does not admit a student to candidacy for a degree.
 Advancement to Candidacy is granted upon the recommendation of the graduate faculty and implies a readiness to attempt the thesis or independent study.
 Students who are not candidates are not eligible to register for independent study courses.
 In order to advance to candidacy the student must:

 - Complete at least 27 units of graduate coursework with a grade point average of 3.0 or better; and

 A minimum of 30 semester units are required for the Master of Science in Engineering Management (MSEM) program.